 While natural fires are part of any long-term ecosystem’s cycles, species can only recover from these events when large tracts of unburned habitat remain available adjacent to the protected area, so species can withdraw there and recover.
 Corridors make this possible by being a sort of escape route.

 In addition to conserving nature, ecological corridors can benefit people.
 In some cases, these can also serve as pathways for mobile communities in hunting/gathering cultures and pastoralists.
-In other places, ecological corridors may also provide recreational benefits, or may buffer rivers, streams and wetlands.
-And in some cases, corridors can serve as homes to crop pollinators or serve as sources of seed stock for forest regeneration.
+In other places, ecological corridors may also provide recreational benefits or may buffer rivers, streams, and wetlands.
+In some cases, corridors can serve as homes to crop pollinators or serve as sources of seed stock for forest regeneration.

-Ecological corridors on land, freshwater and in the sea are a critical conservation designation needed to ensure that ecosystem functioning and ecological processes are maintained, or even restored.
+Ecological corridors on land, freshwater, and in the sea are critical conservation designations needed to ensure that ecosystem functioning and ecological processes are maintained or even restored.
 These corridors are an essential part of ecological networks for conservation, naturally complementing protected areas or OECMs.

-The reality is no one method will solve the pressing issue of mass extinction of species caused by widespread human alteration of ecosystems and climate change.
-However, together, protected areas, OECMs and ecological corridors are a suite of tools to create effective land, freshwater and marine ecological networks to effectively improve and conserve biodiversity today and into the future.
+The reality is no one method will solve the pressing issue of the mass extinction of species caused by widespread human alteration of ecosystems and climate change.
+However, together, protected areas, OECMs, and ecological corridors are a suite of tools to create effective land, freshwater, and marine ecological networks to effectively improve and conserve biodiversity today and into the future.